What We Do

 Our primary concerns are fine design and sustainability

 Because we come from a design background, we care about beauty, harmony and proportion.
 Because we live today in a climate emergency, we care equally about making carbon-neutral homes.
 We believe that small is generally better than large, that quality is more important than quantity, and that true sustainability essential to any project, regardless of scale.

 We engage our clients as true partners in the design process.
 It is our job to help our clients envision all the possibilities for their home.
 Choices regarding design, energy and health are presented in clear, jargon-free terms, and grounded in accurate construction cost data.
-Our goal is a home, built with proportion and care, which reflects our client’s real lifestyle, and supports the health of its occupants as well as the larger environment.
+Our goal is a home, built with proportion and care, which reflects our client’s real lifestyle, and supports the health of its occupants as well as that of the larger environment.